mockk/mockk/README.md

 ### Installation

-There is two steps to make `mockk` running.
+There is two installation steps.

 1. You need to add dependency on library itself.
 <table>